jssuzuki1/assignment_2f/README.md

 It's multi-page and fairly basic to grasp.

 In short, I changed all of the content on every page.
-The content is humorous in tone.
-If you are wondering about what political commentary I'm trying to provide, I just make fun of the superiority complexes of technocrats and appropriate the language of revolution.
+The content is superficial political/economic humor.
 It is not meant to be taken at all seriously.

 To run this file, you must run the following: